sorbet/sorbet/website/docs/untyped.md

 `sig` are assumed to take arguments of type `T.untyped` and return a value of type `T.untyped`.

-When you have a value of type `T.untyped`, Sorbet will not check any operation you do with it: you can call any method with as many or few arguments as you want, with whatever types you want:
+Sorbet will not check any operations performed on values of type `T.untyped`: it will accept any method calls on it with any number of arguments of any types:

 ```ruby
 # typed: true